ClarusCare/clarus-common-old/README.md

 namespace App\Models;

-use ClarusSharedModels\Models\User as SharedUser;
+use ClarusCommon\Models\User as SharedUser;

-// Add any project-specific traits use ClarusSharedModels\Traits\HasRoles; // Only if this trait exists in your project use Illuminate\Database\Eloquent\SoftDeletes; // Only if needed
+// Add any project-specific traits use ClarusCommon\Traits\HasRoles; // Only if this trait exists in your project use Illuminate\Database\Eloquent\SoftDeletes; // Only if needed

 class User extends SharedUser